 Hobbs nobs with Snobbs and robs Nobbs’ fobs.

 ‘This is,’ says Nobbs, ‘the worst of Hobbs’ jobs,’ and Snobbs sobs.”

 Diarrhea was a common complaint in the 1800s.
 Gabriel Furman was an American lawyer, historian, and politician from New York.
 He documented many health remedies and cures for several illnesses, of which diarrhea was one.
 He suggested a coffee-like beverage be made with “a tea cup full of rice well burned.”
 A full glass was to be taken every 20 to 30 minutes with a break of an hour or two.
 This was to be repeated four times and repeated as necessary.

 Another cure by Furman that supposedly cured consumption consisted of equal proportions of Jamaican rum and boiled milk, sweetened with loaf sugar, and simmered together for fifteen minutes.
 Everyday a wine glass of this concoction was to be taken with warm milk.

 Rum and Spirits of Turpentine

 This cure also comes from Furman but could be flammable if you got too close to a fire.
-It was a combination of rum and spirits of turpentine that was rubbed on the sufferer “down the neck and chin” at night and morning.
+It was a combination of rum and spirits of turpentine that was rubbed on the sufferer night and morning “down the neck and chin.”

 Cancer could supposedly be cured with common sheep sorrel that grew in fields.
 After gathering sheep sorrel, it was pounded, placed on a pewter plate, and put in the sun.
 The heat from the sun turned the sorrel it into a salve, which was then applied to cancerous areas.